alicehau/bitteragent/README.md

 # BitterAgent - Minimal Python CLI Agent

 A ultra-minimal, extensible Python CLI agent with native tools for shell execution and file operations.
+This is intended to be the simplest implementation of an agent - a while loop over a model API - that will let us test and evaluate raw model performance on agentic tasks without disintermediation by agentic product features.

 ## Core Components